madebymany/environmentor/README.md

 end
 ```

-`Environmentor::Configurable` provides the method `environmentor`, which is your entry point to the API here.
+`Environmentor::Configurable` provides the method `environmentor`, which is the DSL's entry point to the API.
 This is so that the namespace of your module is as unpolluted as possible. `with_mapper` creates a new schema, using mappers that you give.
 You can pass mappers as their actual `Environmentor::Mapper` instance or by their symbol name.
 This will create a new mapper with default options.

 The schema defines one attribute.
 The `:env` mapper, using as it does environment variables, will guess that it's looking for a variable called `WELCOME_MESSAGE`.
 If it's blank, there will be an error.